What you need to know about summer learning loss for middleschoolers

 You don’t have to correct everything that your student writes.
 But if you find the same types of regular errors in her work, it would be helpful for you to address them, especially if this is the summer before 8th grade.
 Make sure to have a good grammar reference on hand to help both of you.
 You can see some I recommend here.

-I hope this sparked a few useful ideas for your middle school student!
-If so, please tell me in the comments what you liked best!
+I hope this sparked a few useful ideas.
+If so, please tell me in the comments what you’re planning on doing this year with your middle school student!

 *ACT.
 (2008) The Forgotten Middle:Improving Readiness for High School.
 Iowa City, IA.

-Part III of the summer learning loss series is a must-read if you have high school students, especially if they are rising 9th graders!
+P.P.S.
+If you have highschoolers, read this post about summer learning loss.
+It’s a must-read if you have high school students who are rising 9th graders!